Yoga Perera

-Yoga Perera was a champion Sri Lankan motor car and Go-cart racing racing driver.
+Yoga Perera was a champion Sri Lankan motor car and go-cart racing racing driver.

 Early childhood

-Yoga Perera was educated at Nalanda College Colombo.
+Perera was educated at Nalanda College Colombo.

 Motor racing

-Yoga commenced his racing career in 1981 when he participated in the Katukurunda Novices Meet.
-In 1986 he represented Sri Lanka Motor Cycle Club and was the first driving a Charade and the following year he was placed second in Katukurunda Races with his mini.
-In 1987 Yoga Perera with his mini at the Mahagastota Hill Climb became the winner and repeated it again driving in the Radella Hill Climb by also recording the fastest time.
+Perera started his racing career in 1981 when he took part in the Katukurunda Novices Meet.
+In 1986 he represented the Sri Lanka Motor Cycle Club and was the first driving a Charade, and the following year he was placed second in Katukurunda Races with his Mini.
+In 1987 Perera with his Mini won the Mahagastota Hill Climb, and also won the Radella Hill Climb, recording the fastest time.

-In 1989, Perera recorded the fastest timing for day at Radella Speed Hill Club competing including formula cars.
-He secured 3rd in Gulf Kart Championships held in Dubai in 1989 and also participated in the Malaysian Kart Championship on an invitation.
-He was a member of the Sri Lanka National Team for Motor Racing at the time.
-In 1995 Yoga won the Mini Championship at Sriperempatu Track in Madras, India.
+In 1989, Perera recorded the fastest time for day at Radella Speed Hill Club competing including formula cars.
+He secured third in the Gulf Kart Championships held in Dubai in 1989 and also took part in the Malaysian Kart Championship by invitation.
+He was a member of the Sri Lanka National Team for Motor Racing at that time.
+In 1995, Perera won the Mini Championship at Sriperempatu Track in Madras, India.

 Other activities

-Yoga also holds a degree in Business Management is a businessman In Sri Lanka, Dubai and in South Africa and is the owner/chairman and managing director of Autoland Car Sales.
+Perera has a degree in business management, is a businessman in Sri Lanka, Dubai and in South Africa and is the owner/chairman and managing director of Autoland Car Sales.

 He served as a director on the board of Airport and Aviation Services from 2010 to 2015.

-Also he is the president of Sri Lanka Auto-sports Drivers Association (SLADA).
+He is the president of Sri Lanka Auto-sports Drivers Association (SLADA).

 He served as a board director of Sri Lanka Telecom from 2008 to 2010.

-Yoga is a past president of Sri Lanka Association of Racing Drivers and Riders (SLARDAR).
+He is a past president of Sri Lanka Association of Racing Drivers and Riders (SLARDAR).